Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 He's tariffing Brazil more.

 He's tariffing Brazil more.
-But he is tariffing, he's tariffing literally every country.
+But he's tariffing, he's tariffing literally every country.

+He is all top.
 Who else is trying to defend America?
 Who else is trying to tariff every country like a fing retard?
-Donald Trump?
+Donald Trump is doing a lot of people.

 You just advocated tariffing all those countries.